Queerick Infant Swing Recall | 2025 Latest Updates

 These violations create an unsafe sleeping environment for infants and can cause death or serious injury.
 The swings were sold online on Amazon.com from October 2023 through November 2024 for between $100 to $220.

-Latest Queerick Infant Swing Lawsuit Updates
+Latest Queerick Infant Swing Recall Updates

 • May 15, 2025 – The CPSC issues a public warning urging consumers to stop using Queerick Infant Swings immediately due to suffocation hazards and multiple federal safety violations.
-The manufacturer, Foshanshipengjianfeiyukejiyouxiangongsi, doing business as Power Transform, has not agreed to recall the product or offer a remedy to consumers.
-[1]
+The manufacturer, Foshanshipengjianfeiyukejiyouxiangongsi, doing business as Power Transform, has not agreed to recall the product or offer a remedy to consumers [1]

-• May 20, 2025 – Consumer advocacy groups call for stronger enforcement actions against manufacturers who fail to comply with federal safety standards, highlighting the dangers posed by non-compliant infant products.
+• May 20, 2025 – Consumer advocacy groups call for stronger enforcement actions against manufacturers who fail to comply with federal safety standards, highlighting the dangers posed by non-compliant infant products

-• May 25, 2025 – Legal experts anticipate a surge in product liability lawsuits related to the Queerick Infant Swing, citing the manufacturer’s lack of response to the CPSC’s warning and the serious nature of the safety violations.
+• May 25, 2025 – Legal experts anticipate a surge in product liability lawsuits related to the Queerick Infant Swing, citing the manufacturer’s lack of response to the CPSC’s warning and the serious nature of the safety violations

-Queerick Infant Swing Lawsuit Statistics
+Queerick Infant Swing Recall Statistics

 • Units Sold: Specific sales figures for the Queerick Infant Swing are not publicly available; however, the product was sold online on Amazon.com from October 2023 through November 2024.